dev-protocol/protocol/docs/WHITEPAPER.md

 After this calculation, `l` is overridden by the value of`(d - l + (p / t)`.

-The Distributor Contract mints Dev Tokens for the Repository Contract according to the number of tokens to be distributed.
-For this reason, the Distributor Contract should also have permission to mint Dev Tokens.
+The Allocator Contract mints Dev Tokens for the Property Contract according to the number of tokens to be distributed.
+For this reason, the Allocator Contract should also have permission to mint Dev Tokens.

 ### Receiving Distributed Tokens

-Dev Tokens can be received when the user account invokes the Distributor Contract's `withdraw()` function.
+Dev Tokens can be received when the user account invokes the Allocator Contract's `withdraw()` function.

-The Distributor Contract records the total number of distributed tokens as `totals`, and the total value of distributed tokens as `prices`, each Repository.
+The Allocator Contract records the total number of distributed tokens as `totals`, and the total value of distributed tokens as `prices`, each Property.

 ```sol
 mapping(address => uint) totals;
 mapping(address => uint) prices;
 ```

-When the user account invokes the `withdraw()` function, the user can receive a number of Dev Tokens equal to `price` multiplied by the user's balance in the Repository Contract.
-The `price` variable at this time is mapped to the user account in the Repository Contract, and it will be deducted from the value the next time the same account invokes the `withdraw()` function.
+When the user account invokes the `withdraw()` function, the user can receive a number of Dev Tokens equal to `price` multiplied by the user's balance in the Property Contract.
+The `price` variable at this time is mapped to the user account in the Property Contract, and it will be deducted from the value the next time the same account invokes the `withdraw()` function.
 In this way, the amount withdrawn will not exceed the maximum amount that can be withdrawn by one person.

 #### Calculating Price

-The Distributor Contract's `increment()` function adds the rating given by the Distributor Contract to `total` and `price`.
+The Allocator Contract's `increment()` function adds the rating given by the Allocator Contract to `total` and `price`.

 ```sol
 function increment(address _repository, uint _value) internal {